EricaLem/project0/README.md

 This webpage is the first assignment for ENGO551 at the University of Calgary.
 The objective was to become familiarized with HTML, CSS, and SCSS to design a webpage.

+## Video screencast
+Check out a runthough of the website here: https://youtu.be/CqopTSA9xBM

 ## Contents
 I chose the topic of my former business, City Seed Farms.
 It was a bike-powered urban farming business in downtown Toronto.